 Tropes appearing in this game:

-- Bonus Stage: Between towers, "catch some fish for bonuses" Under the Sea.
-In the NES version, these underwater bonus stages were replaced by side scrolling platforming levels.
+- Bonus Stage: Between towers, "catch some fish for bonuses" Under the Sea for extra time on the next stage - the timer display gets confused if the player gets a bonus more than 50.
+In the NES and Game Boy versions, these underwater bonus stages were replaced by side-scrolling platforming levels.

 - Bubble Gun: The submarine in the bonus stages shoots air bubbles at fish.